pbizannes/CuisineCompass/README.md

 # README for Cuisine Compass

+Displays list of restaurants, with accompanying detail screen.

+Restaurant cards are sorted by best deals first.

+Search filter functionality includes filter by partial name, and cuisines

 ## Development notes

 Initially I created the project using Android Studio - File / New / New Project / Empty Activity